DragoonBoots/A2B/docs/01_Usage/01_Creating_Migrations.md

 immediately, instead of waiting until all entities have been transformed.
 The effect this can have depends on the destination driver in use.

+### extends
+*(optional)* The name of a migration that this logically extends.
+This is uncommon, but may be useful if migrated data references itself and requires multiple passes to process.
+When a migration extends a different migration, it will share mapper data with the parent migration.  *Note that the parent migration is not automatically added as a dependency!*  For this to succeed, the source and destination properties must match.

 Configuration
 -------------
 At the beginning of the migration process, the `configureSource()` and